UNLOCK FREE TRAINING

 (b) Sells or attempts to sell in this State any interest in real property by means of intentional misrepresentation, deceit, or fraud, is guilty of a category D felony, and shall be punished as provided in NRS 193.130.
 In addition to any other penalty, the court shall order the person to pay restitution.

-You must also be transparent and truthful in your dealings and disclosures.
-Fraud occurs when a seller or a wholesaler intentionally distorts a property’s true value.
-This can lead to criminal charges, including fines and prison.
+Nevada has strong laws against deceptive trade practices.
+Wholesalers must avoid misrepresenting their intentions or the condition of the property.
+To comply with these statutes, all advertisements and communications should be straightforward and honest.
+You must be transparent and truthful in your dealings and disclosures.
+Fraud occurs when a seller or a wholesaler intentionally distorts a property’s true value; this can lead to criminal charges, including fines and prison.

 Some schemes may involve straw purchasers, mortgage brokers, agents, or appraisers in illicit activities.
-Notaries may also be liable if they agree to forge documents.
+Notaries who agree to forge documents may also be liable.

 Fraud can take many forms, including:

-• Wire fraud occurs when someone uses wire communications to send or receive information related to an illegal property transaction.
-This is a Federal level crime.
+• Wire fraud occurs when someone uses wire communications to send or receive information about an illegal property transaction; this is a Federal level crime.

-• Mortgage fraud also involves lying to a mortgage company about a property’s value.
-This is a State level crime.
+• Mortgage fraud also involves lying to a mortgage company about a property’s value, which is a state-level crime.

 Only licensed real estate agents can sell a property they don’t have an interest in and collect a commission.